The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?: Analysis

 We further imposed the restriction that the model could not violate the upper limit on detection at F814W in 2024, and, to a lesser extent, that the model was in reasonable agreement with the brightnesses in the three NIRCam bands, F150W, F187N, and F335M, in which the host galaxy was observed by both {\sl JWST\/} programs.
 For the latter we considered the ratios of root-mean-square (RMS) amplitudes in the infrared, relative to the optical (\citealt{Soraisam2023}, for the SN 2023ixf progenitor candidate) and applied those to this star (we note that wavelength-dependent phase lags, by $\sim 0.1$--0.15, may also exist for variability in the infrared, relative to the optical, as \citealt{Smith2002} found for Mira variables).

 We found that this simple model met these requirements for sinusoids with periods of $\sim 470$ and of $\sim 660$ days, which both appear to provide a plausible representation of the F814W variability in 2001 and the NIRCam data; see Figure~\ref{fig:lc_f814w}.
+We were able to rule out models with periods $\gtrsim 1000$ days.
 The inferred peak amplitude at F814W would then be $\sim1.3$ mag, and therefore, the RMS amplitude is $\sim0.9$ mag, which is consistent with the star having been an LPV \citep[e.g.,][]{Soraisam2018}.

 We therefore consider it compelling to conclude that the SN 2025pht progenitor candidate could have been a pulsational variable star.
 Admittedly, this is somewhat contrived and a bit fanciful, and we likely have already overinterpreted what minimal data we had at hand; note that, for this reason, we have not included any further complexity to the model, such as nonradial pulsations or higher-order overtones.
 Yet, the agreement between both the optical and {\sl JWST\/} light curves, such as they are, is at least self-consistent.